Action for Primates

 In the case of films, it is often claimed that the animals used are treated 'safely and humanely' and that an animal welfare organisation is on hand during filming.
 The problems with using non-human primates or any captive wildlife in this way, however, cannot be alleviated by having someone from an animal welfare organisation present.
 Regardless if they have been in captivity for a long period or have been born in captivity, these animals are still wild animals.
 Non-human primates have complex behavioural, social and psychological needs that cannot be met in any meaningful way in captivity or when used in situations to 'entertain' people.

 USA: One attraction at state fairs and other public events involves capuchin monkeys being forced to ride on the backs of dogs or sheep to 'entertain' the crowds.
 One such white-headed capuchin (Cebus capucinus), called Whiplash and known as the 'cowboy monkey', is paraded around on the back of dogs or sheep at rodeos across the country.
 Other capuchin monkeys are featured in the Banana Derby.
 Described as "monkey jockeys", they are dressed in jockey outfits and made to ride on the backs of dogs at state fairs and other events.
+Still others are abused as part of Tim "Wild Thang" Lepard and Team Ghostriders, attached to the backs of dogs, dressed as 'cowboys', while the dogs 'round up' sheep.

 In some other countries, especially in Asia, tourist attractions at parks, zoos and other outlets, will often have live shows featuring 'performances' by a variety of wild animals, including non-human primates.
 The animals may be forced to wear costumes or perform manoeuvres which are mostly unnatural, such as riding bicycles or walking or standing on their hind legs for long periods.
 Bipedal walking (walking on hind legs) is not natural for monkeys and can lead to long-term damage to joints and muscles.
 In order to get the monkeys to adopt this abnormal posture, the monkeys may be hung upside down or forced to stand up straight with the use of chains or be punished (photo).
 Other aversive measures such as physical violence or deprivation of food or water may be used in most cases to cause fear, intimidation and a feeling of helplessness or else the animals will not 'perform' or will be too dangerous to handle.
 Even if positive reinforcement is used for training, the animals have no understanding of what is going on and are not 'performing' because it is fun for them.
 They do what they do either out of fear or in order to get a reward.